Edwards-R/redlist_docs/irecord_data_analysis/import_notes/all_data.md

 # Import notes
 >There are errors and workarounds through here.
 Any difference in values compared to the breakdown are due to the accidental inclusion of data with >10,000 accuracy in this segment.
 This was made harder by the fact that output grid references from iRecord cross various datums, and the output is the least useful of all.

-This document outlines the processing of the iRecord dataset of ||through the BWARS Checker.
+This document outlines the processing of the iRecord dataset through the BWARS Checker.
 The Checker is responsible for checking the `core` attributes of a record:

 - What
 - Where